hoangton/smartcash/smarthive/using.rst

 Introduction
 ------------

-- smarthive consists of three components: Proposals, Votes, and Fund Allocated
+- Smarthive consists of three components: Proposals, Votes, and Project treasury
 - Anyone can submit a proposal for a small fee
 - Each valid smartcash holder can vote for, against or abstain on proposals
 - Approved proposals become Fund Allocated